Papain: benefits, dosage, contraindications

 Digestive disorders ✪✪✪✪✪

-Papain plays a key role in improving digestion, especially in older people.
-This population often faces reduced chewing capacity, decreased digestive function, and reduced nutrient absorption, contributing to malnutrition and increased risk of chronic diseases.
+Papain plays a key role in improving digestion, especially in older adults.
+This population often faces a decreased ability to chew, reduced digestive function, and diminished nutrient absorption, thereby contributing to malnutrition and an increased risk of chronic diseases.
 Meat, rich in essential amino acids and minerals, is crucial for maintaining muscle mass and combating age-related anabolic resistance.
-Papain, a proteolytic enzyme extracted from papaya latex, plays a key role in improving digestion, particularly in the elderly.
-This population often faces reduced chewing capacity due to tooth loss, decreased digestive function, and reduced nutrient absorption, contributing to malnutrition and increased risk of chronic diseases such as sarcopenia and dementia.
-During digestion, papain facilitates the breakdown of proteins, a crucial process for seniors whose protein digestion is often compromised.
-Due to tooth loss and decreased saliva secretion, consuming meat, an important protein source, becomes difficult.
+Papain, a proteolytic enzyme extracted from papaya latex, plays a key role in improving digestion, especially in older adults.
+This population often faces a decreased ability to chew due to tooth loss, reduced digestive function, and diminished nutrient absorption, thereby contributing to malnutrition and an increased risk of chronic diseases such as sarcopenia and dementia.
+During digestion, papain helps break down proteins, a process that is crucial for older adults whose protein digestion is often compromised.
+Because of tooth loss and decreased salivary secretion, consuming meat, an important source of protein, becomes difficult.
 Meat, rich in essential amino acids and minerals, is crucial for maintaining muscle mass and combating age-related anabolic resistance.
-Papain, with its broad spectrum of action, effectively breaks down protein bonds, including in hard-to-digest connective tissues like collagen.
-It works by hydrolyzing bonds between amino acids, thereby facilitating the digestion of meat proteins.
-Its ability to operate across a wide pH range and at relatively high temperatures makes it particularly suitable for improving food digestibility.
+Papain, with its broad spectrum of activity, effectively breaks down protein bonds, including connective tissues that are difficult to digest such as collagen.
+It acts by hydrolyzing the bonds between amino acids, thereby facilitating the digestion of meat proteins.
+Its ability to operate across an extended pH range and at relatively high temperatures makes it particularly well-suited to improving food digestibility.

 Posologie